 College of FAA: How do I Back up My Data?

 Technology doesn't always work.
-From hardware failures to viruses to damage to theft your data could be at risk.
+From hardware failures, viruses, damage, or theft your data could be at risk.
 This document will help you learn why we need to back up our data as well as recommended backup solutions.

 As technology changes so does our reliance on having our data secure.
 The value of our data is much higher than the pieces of hardware that run on it.
 If you have ever experienced loss of data you know how challenging it can be on both a personal and professional level.
 By following this guidance, you can reduce your likelihood of going through this difficult process.